 Required Coursing

-You can enable coursing to input orders on the POS to help maintain kitchen operations.
-Once you enable courses in Toast Web, you can decide if they should be Required, Optional, or Off for both Quick Order and Table Service modes.
+You can enable coursing to organize orders on the POS and help maintain kitchen operations.
+Once you enable courses in Toast Web, you can set them to Required, Optional, or Off for both Quick Order and Table Service modes.
+To learn more, see Manage Course Firing Options.

-Order By Seat
+Order by Seat

 Open View Ordering

-Open view is an ordering workflow on the POS.
-It's ideal and recommended for customers with small to medium-sized menus where speed and accuracy across numerous modifiers are key.
-It is perfect if you run a quick service, high-volume business like cafes, bars/breweries, food trucks, etc.
+Open View is an ordering workflow on the POS that is ideal for small to medium-sized menus where speed and accuracy across many modifiers matter.
+It works well for quick-service, high-volume businesses like cafes, bars, breweries, and food trucks.
+To learn more, see Get Started with Open View.

 Quick Edit Mode